-L. REVIEW, MODIFICATION AND WAIVER OF CORPORATE GOVERNANCE GUIDELINES
+K. REVIEW, MODIFICATION AND WAIVER OF CORPORATE GOVERNANCE GUIDELINES

-The Governance, Nominating and Corporate Social Responsibility Committee of the Board shall review these Guidelines annually and submit any recommended changes to the Board for approval.
+The Governance and Nominating Committee of the Board shall review these Guidelines periodically and submit any recommended changes to the Board for approval.
 The Governance, Nominating and Corporate Social Responsibility Committee shall take into consideration the emerging best practices at leading and comparable companies.
 These Guidelines may be materially amended or modified only by the Board, and may be waived only by the Board or the Governance, Nominating and Corporate Social Responsibility Committee, subject to the disclosure and other provisions of applicable laws and regularly requirements.